techiescamp/kubernetes-learning-path/README.md

 - **apiVersion:** Specifies the Kubernetes API version used for the object.
 - **kind:** Defines the type of Kubernetes object being created or modified.
 - **metadata:** Contains information about the object.
 - **spec:** Defines the desired state of the object, including its configuration and behavior.
-Under spec, there could be many subfields depending upon the object type.
+Under spec, there could be many subfields depending on the object type.

 The structure remains the same for all native Kubernetes objects.
 While learning about each object, you can check the hierarchy, and you will be able to relate.

-## Pod & Associated Resources
+## Learn All Pod Concepts & Features

+All the essential concepts in Kubernetes center around the Pod.
+Understanding Pods in detail, along with their supported features, is crucial for anyone working with Kubernetes because many other objects in Kubernetes are built around them.
+Below are comprehensive guides that delve into various aspects of the Pod with real-world practical examples.

 - [Kubernetes Pod Explained](https://devopscube.com/kubernetes-pod/) <sup>Blog</sup>
 - [multi-container pods](https://www.mirantis.com/blog/multi-container-pods-and-container-communication-in-kubernetes/)<sup>Blog</sup>